ahmedto7a/ahmedto7a/README.md

 * I made this app using:
 * Flutter material package.
 * Sqflit Database.
-* Calling Api's for data when app needed
+* Calling Api's for data

 <hr>